 As a family-owned theme/water park, Holiday World & Splashin’ Safari is a holiday-themed alternative for Disney World.
 Sections of the park include Christmas, Thanksgiving, the 4th of July, and Halloween.
 Also, highlights include two of the longest roller coasters in the world, two wave pools, Thunderbird, a launched wing coaster, and Santa Clause makes daily appearances!
 Finally, the park has been voted as the cleanest in the nation year after year.

 13. Knoebels Amusement Resort – Elysburg, PA

-As the USA’s largest free-admission amusement park, Knoebels Amusement Resort is the perfect alternative to Disney World for families on a tight budget.
+As the USA’s largest free-admission amusement park, Knoebels Amusement Resort is the perfect alternative for Disney World for families on a tight budget.
 Visitors are automatically granted free admission, free entertainment, free picnic areas, and free parking.
-Of course, rides can be purchased one at a time or an unlimited day pass is available.
+Of course, rides can be purchased one at a time, or an unlimited day pass is available.

 Where to Stay: Best Western Plus Country Cupboard Inn (from $166)

 As a charming vintage amusement park, the North Pole-Santa’s Workshop is the ideal place for small children to enjoy over 25 rides.
 Also, the breathtaking mountain views make the entire experience surreal—when you see the look on your little one’s face when they see Santa Claus it will be epic.
 This is the kind of place where memories are made.